sass/sass/doc-src/SASS_REFERENCE.md

 but all variables in that file are made available in the current file.

-Sass looks for other Sass files in the working directory, and the Sass file directory under Rails or Merb.
+Sass looks for other Sass files in the working directory, and the Sass file directory under Rack, Rails, or Merb.
 Additional search directories may be specified using the [`:load_paths`](#load_paths-option) option.